nf-core/rnaseq/docs/output.md

 <details>
 <summary>Output files</summary>

-**Output directory: `results/sample_correlation`**

-* `edgeR_MDS_plot.pdf`
-  * MDS scatter plot showing sample similarity
-* `edgeR_MDS_distance_matrix.csv`
-  * Distance matrix containing raw data from MDS analysis
-* `edgeR_MDS_Aplot_coordinates_mqc.csv`
+* `<ALIGNER>/edger_correlation/`
-  * Scatter plot coordinates from MDS plot, used for MultiQC report
+  * `edger_mds_aplot_coordinates_mqc.csv`: Scatter plot coordinates from MDS plot, used in the MultiQC report.
-* `log2CPM_sample_distances_dendrogram.pdf`
-  * Dendrogram showing the Euclidean distance between your samples
-* `log2CPM_sample_correlation_heatmap.pdf`
+  * `edger_mds_distance_matrix.csv`: Distance matrix containing raw data from the MDS analysis.
+  * `edger_mds_plot.pdf`: MDS scatter plot showing sample similarity.
-  * Heatmap showing the Pearsons correlation between your samples
+  * `log2cpm_sample_correlation_heatmap.pdf`: Heatmap showing the Pearsons correlation between your samples.
-* `log2CPM_sample_correlation_mqc.csv`
-  * Raw data from Pearsons correlation heatmap, used for MultiQC report
+  * `log2cpm_sample_correlation_mqc.csv`: Raw data from the Pearsons correlation heatmap, used in the MultiQC report.
+  * `log2cpm_sample_distances_dendrogram.pdf`: Dendrogram showing the Euclidean distance between your samples.

 </details>

-[edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html) is a Bioconductor package for R used for RNA-seq data analysis.
-The script included in the pipeline uses edgeR to normalise read counts and create a heatmap showing Pearson's correlation and a dendrogram showing pairwise Euclidean distances between the samples in the experiment.
+[edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html) is a Bioconductor package written in the R programming language and used for RNA-seq data analysis.
+The script included in the pipeline uses edgeR to normalise read counts and to create a heatmap showing Pearson's correlation and a dendrogram showing pairwise Euclidean distances between the samples in the experiment.
 It also creates a 2D MDS scatter plot showing sample grouping.
-These help to show sample similarity and can reveal batch effects and sample groupings.
+These help to show sample similarity and can reveal batch effects and other potential issues with the experiment.

 ![MultiQC - edgeR heatmap plot](images/mqc_edger_heatmap.png)